 When acquiring property, either under a new lease or by taking an assignment of an existing lease, it is essential that a tenant obtains proper advice.
 In order to reduce the risk of a potential claim at the end of the term it would be prudent to consider the following at the outset:

 - Potential costs – Ensure that financial provision is made.
 This may involve getting a survey commissioned by a surveyor in order that the potential costs are properly assessed.

 - A detailed schedule of condition – This should be appended to the lease and should set out the condition of the property at the start of the lease, thereby limiting the extent of work that can be claimed by the landlord to be required to put the property right at the end of the term.

 - Items already in disrepair – Despite the inclusion of a schedule of condition, certain items of disrepair which pre-exist the lease cannot be ignored for the duration of the term.
-In these circumstances the tenant would be better placed by taking sum money from the landlord or insisting that the landlord puts the property into good repair before the lease is signed.
+In these circumstances the tenant would be better placed by taking a sum of money from the landlord or insisting that the landlord puts the property into good repair before the lease is signed.